Peaks of Ladakh Trek

 Meals Included: Breakfast, Lunch, Dinner

 Another day, another pass!
 This morning, we turn into a side valley to the right and climb through barren landscape to the Gyuncho La (15,479ft/4,718m).
 Descending a short way, we cross a stream and then climb up again to a second col at 15,397ft (4,693m).
 We now descend on a rocky trail into a large barren valley that brings us down to Chokdo village, which is on the Markha Valley trek.
 We arrive in a spectacular gorge with wonderful, purple-coloured rocks.
-Our camp tonight is close to the village.
+From Chokdo we turn up the valley towards to Gongmaru La and camp at Chuslurmo at the entrance of the gorge.

 Day 9 : Cross The Gongmaru La To Nimaling